MitenkovIvan/HelveticaNeueCyr-for-Discord/README.md

 # HelveticaNeueCyr for Discord
-This theme changes font in Discord from Whitney to HelveticaNeueCyr.
+This is a theme for Discord that changes font from Whitney to HelveticaNeueCyr that I wrote in August 2018.
 <br/>

 How to install: